Relative eta invariant and uniformly positive scalar curvature on non-compact manifolds: Introduction

 The index theory of Dirac operators has been proved to be a powerful means in the study of scalar curvature problems, ever since the seminal work of Atiyah--Singer \cite{AtSinger63} and Lichnerowicz \cite{Lich63}.
 In order to deal with more general situations, the original index theorem needs to be extended to non-compact manifolds.
 This was resolved satisfactorily in the influential work of Gromov--Lawson \cite{GromovLawson83}, where they developed the relative index theory, and made a great achievement in answering significant questions about positive scalar curvature.
 In recent years, there have been more advances in this active field.
 See the long article \cite{Gromov23Four} by Gromov for a nice and thorough exposition about results, techniques and problems in the subject of scalar curvature.

 While the index of a Fredholm operator encodes information about the kernel of the operator (the difference of the dimensions of kernel and cokernel), the eta invariant of a self-adjoint Fredholm operator is a more sophisticated invariant measuring the spectral asymmetry of the operator (the regularized difference of the numbers of positive eigenvalues and negative eigenvalues).
-It originates in an index theorem of Atiyah--Patodi--Singer \cite{APS1} and later plays a role in the study of positive scalar curvature, such as in the work of Kreck--Stoltz \cite{KreckStolz93}, Botvinnik--Gilkey \cite{BotviGilkey95eta-psc}, etc, where eta invariant is used to investigate the (moduli) space of positive scalar curvature metrics on closed manifolds.
+It originates in an index theorem of Atiyah--Patodi--Singer \cite{APS1} and later plays a role in the study of positive scalar curvature, such as in the work of Kreck--Stolz \cite{KreckStolz93}, Botvinnik--Gilkey \cite{BotviGilkey95eta-psc}, etc, where eta invariant is used to investigate the (moduli) space of positive scalar curvature metrics on closed manifolds.

 Due to the spectral feature of the eta invariant, it shares more restrictive properties compared to the index.
 In particular, it is more difficult to generalize this notion to non-compact manifolds.
 In \cite{Shi22}, the author considered a relative version of the eta invariant, defined for a pair of Dirac-type operators acting on two non-compact manifolds which coincide at infinity.
-This definition has the advantage of requiring much milder conditions than defining individual eta invariant on non-compact manifolds.
-We also studied some properties of the relative eta invariant.
+This definition has the advantage of requiring much milder conditions than defining individual eta invariants on non-compact manifolds.
+The author also studied some properties of the relative eta invariant in \cite{Shi22}.

 In this paper, we take a closer look at the relative eta invariant, with the focus on its geometric implications.
 To this end, we will be mainly concerned about the (twisted) spin Dirac operators on non-compact Riemannian spin manifolds with uniformly positive scalar curvature (PSC for short).
 In this case, the relative eta invariant satisfies a gluing formula (without mod $\ZZ$), and induces a geometric formula for the spectral flow.
 Moreover, we can get an APS-type index formula on manifolds with non-compact boundary.
 These make it possible to investigate uniformly PSC metrics on some non-compact spin manifolds.